- RECENT ARTICLES

 Although the problem of agricultural production is a long-lived one, it is certainly not a thing of the past.
 As we enter the age of precision farming and high throughput phenotyping, the outlook is optimistic for increasing crop yields.
 It is the distribution of these advances to the fast-increasing, developing populations that is likely to be the greatest barrier to feeding the world.

 Rachel is one of PreScouter's Project Architects.
-She specializes in the medical industry.
+She specializes in the food & beverage industry.
 She completed her PhD in Chemistry at the University of Cambridge.
 Her research was focused around Photobiology, with research themes including the development of fluorescent proteins for biomedical imaging applications and the formulation of lutein as a nutritional supplement.
 Prior to her PhD, Rachel completed a Bachelor (Honours) Degree in Biochemistry at the University of East Anglia.

 Latest posts by Rachel Murkett (see all)

 - Feeding the World With Higher Yielding Crops - September 5, 2017